filterpaper/qmk_userspace/readme.md

     KC_Z,    KC_X,    KC_C,    KC_V,    KC_B,      KC_N,    KC_M,    KC_COMM, KC_DOT,  KC_SLSH, \
                   LT(SYM,KC_TAB), LCA_T(KC_ENT),   RSFT_T(KC_SPC), LT(NUM,KC_BSPC)
 ```
-Next, a wrapper alias to the layout used by the keyboard is also defined in the `layout.h` file.
-For example, the following defines a wrapper alias for the Cradio layout:
+Next, define a wrapper alias for the layout used by the keyboard in the `layout.h` file.
+For example, the following creates a wrapper alias for the Cradio layout:
 ```c
 #define LAYOUT_34key_w(...)
 LAYOUT_split_3x5_2(__VA_ARGS__)
 ```
 > Macros are not replaced recursively in a single step.
-Wrapper alias is required for the compiler to expand them on different iterations.
+A wrapper alias is required for the compiler to expand them over multiple iterations.

 Both layout and layer macros are referenced in the keyboard JSON file (`cradio.json`) as follows:
 ```c